LHNCBC/r-snippets-bmi/mmbox/06-MedicaidOMOP/README.md

 SQL extract for assessing age from TAF Demography file.

 ### observation_period
-TAF contains an observation period table natively; this file assesses that table for longest and first enrollment episode.
+TAF contains an observation period table natively unlike MAX; this file assesses that table for longest and first enrollment episode.

 TAF_Enrollment_Assessment
 	TAF contains an observation period table for enrollment periods natively;